SixStringsCoder/javascript_codeAcademy_course/JavaScript_course_projects/memory_match/README.md

   - Add STRIKES section and function
   - Add Click Event logic to compare 'Card' values
   - Add Card covers and animation to show word underneath
+  - Add sounds for action
+  - Add window to show end results for winners
+  - Refactor 'content' from array of strings to array of subarrays with strings allowing for more flexibility of content (word vs. word, word vs. picture, word vs. html symbol, word vs. audio)
+  - Add loser X symbol after losing